Lokathor/yagbas/lang_ref/language_reference.md

 Statements are written one per line.
 If more than one statement is desired on the same line then a `;` can be used, but this is not the standard style.

+## Expressions

+Expressions are used primarily to evaluate constant values for use during compilation.

+Constant expressions are number literal values, constant identifiers, or parenthesis groups holding a constant expression.
+Constant expressions can be combined together using various math operators.

+Runtime expressions allow register names, and in some cases allow operators to be used to combine constants with a register value.

+Operators in Yagbas follow the same precedence ordering used by Rust.
+Operators at the same precedence level work left to right by default.

+* Unary `-` (negation)
+* `+` and `-`

 ## Statements

 ### Calls and Returns